 Due dates are only an estimate.
 Providers consider a pregnancy to be full term after 37 weeks.
 So, keep in mind that you may very well deliver your baby before or after your due date.

 When you see your provider for an ultrasound, they may tell you that your due date has changed.
-Sometimes the baby’s measurements show that you aren’t as far along as you thought.
-Or, if your baby is bigger than expected based on your due date, your provider may adjust your due date to make it a few days earlier.
+Sometimes fetal measurements show that you aren’t as far along as you thought.
+Or, if the fetus is bigger than expected based on your due date, your provider may adjust your due date to make it a few days earlier.
 This is all perfectly normal.

 Expecting twins or triplets is different than expecting one baby in many ways, including the due date.
 If you’re pregnant with multiples, your doctor will use your last menstrual period and an ultrasound to determine your due date.
 However, every pregnancy is unique and your doctor may recommend delivery prior to the estimated due date.
 Talk to your provider about when you can expect to deliver twins or triplets.

-Call your provider if you have any questions about your due date or your baby’s growth.
+Call your provider if you have any questions about your due date or fetal growth.
 If you think your due date is incorrect, mention this to your provider.

 A note from Cleveland Clinic

 A due date calculator helps you plan for your baby’s arrival.
 Keep in mind that a due date calculator is only an estimate.
 You’ll need to see your provider to confirm the date.
 Your due date may change when you have a prenatal ultrasound.
 Your provider may even change your due date more than once during your pregnancy, but it usually only changes by a few days.
 Knowing when to expect your new family member allows you to prepare mentally and physically.
-An accurate due date also helps your provider monitor your health and the health of your baby.
+An accurate due date also helps your provider monitor your health and the developing fetus.